Home

 Bradbury appears to have been the first to claim the fateful attack took place in 1690.
 The date has been repeated since by other historians.
 Bradbury also wrote that Edmund Andros returned to Boston in 1690.
 According to the Hutchinson Papers in Vol 242 of the Massachusetts Archives, and many other sources, Gov. Andros was deposed and imprisoned, April 18, 1689, during an uprising in Boston.

 Bradbury also refers to Lieutenant John Puddington who commanded the fort at Stage Island and mentions that soldiers deserted upon Andros' return to Boston.
 The timing and the details of the "desertion" are interesting.
-In a rough draft of a letter, in his own hand and dated April 12, 1689,just 6 days before the end of his administration, Gov Edmund Andros wrote a letter to Puddington ordering him to come to Boston immediately to answer charges that he had released the soldiers under his command against orders. (#368 at The Massachusetts Archives), Soldiers from Saco had deserted against the orders of their commander Capt.
+In a rough draft of a letter in his own hand, dated April 12, 1689, just 6 days before the end of his administration, Gov Edmund Andros wrote to Puddington ordering him to come to Boston immediately to answer charges that he had released the soldiers under his command against orders. (#368 at The Massachusetts Archives) Soldiers from Saco had deserted against the orders of their commander Capt.
 John Floyd.
 Andros also wrote to Captain Floyd ordering him to go after his soldiers and bring them back to Saco and then to relieve Lieutenant Puddington of his post in Kennebunk. (also Mass Archives)

 Desperate Letter from Wells